aurovilleresearchplatform/aurovilleresearchplatform.github.io/profiles.md

 ---

-Here you can read about researchers affiliated with Auroville.
+Here you can read about researchers affiliated with or working in Auroville.

 ### Researchers living and working in Auroville